A cataract is a clouding of the lens of the eye.

 Although rare, a cataract that goes on to an advanced stage (called a hypermature cataract) can begin to leak into other parts of the eye.
 This may cause a painful form of glaucoma and inflammation inside the eye.

-Call for an appointment with your eye care professional if you have:
+Contact your eye care professional for an appointment if you have:

 The best prevention involves controlling diseases that increase the risk for a cataract.
 Avoiding exposure to things that promote cataract formation can also help.
 For example, if you smoke, now is the time to quit.
 Also, when outdoors, wear sunglasses to protect your eyes from harmful UV rays.